-I took it because I couldn’t get them to part with more than the hundred in real money.
+I took it because I couldn’t get them to part with more than the two hundred in real money.
 At the time the stock was trading at two hundred and change, my newly acquired shares worth ten mil.

 I was wrong, and so were they.
-I almost unloaded it immediately, but I figured, what the flip, I have a hundred million to invest in exchange traded funds that track indexes, which I did with fifty million.
+I almost unloaded it immediately, but I figured, what the flip, I have a two hundred million to invest in exchange traded funds that track indexes, which I did with one hundred million.
 The rest went to municipal bond funds, also exchange traded.
 I use ETFs because the fees are minimal and nobody can consistently pick stocks that would ‘outperform’ other stocks, or the indexes themselves.

 I’d begun training in martial arts when I still owned the company but had little actual work to do.
 When I unemployed myself, I added pistol and rifle training to the martial arts mix.